Magic Update – Week of April 14th

 Magic Update – Week of March 24th

-have been struggling a bit lately, and they were unable to get a victory last week.
-Orlando started off the week with a match-up
+struggling a bit lately, and they were unable to get a victory last week.
+Orlando started off the week with a match-up against

-against the Golden State Warriors.
+the Golden State Warriors.
 The Warriors have a potent offensive attack that is led by point guard Steph Curry.
-Curry
+Curry played

-played well against Orlando in this game, dropping 23 points on 9 of 13 shooting from the field, which included Curry hitting
+well against Orlando in this game, dropping 23 points on 9 of 13 shooting from the field, which included Curry hitting three

 Association.
 Not only has Curry proven that he can be a potent scorer in the pro game, but he has also honed his skills as